brandon-rhodes/blog/texts/brandon/2022/a-descriptor-constructor.md

 Yeah, I didn’t understand them at first either.
 Why would `instance` be `None`?
-Well, it turns out, that’s what tells the descriptor when you type `Distance.km` that it’s been invoked to look up the `km` attribute on a class — and it just so happens that in that case,
+Well, it turns out, that’s what tells the descriptor that you, instead of asking for an instance attribute `d.km`, have asked for a class attribute `Distance.km`.
+And it just so happens that in that case,
 `objtype` is `Distance`!

 So we can get rid of `__call__()` entirely!
 We didn’t know it,
-but it turns out that we were already intercepting the `Distance.km()` class method call — we just weren’t doing anything interesting yet.
+but it turns out that we were already intercepting the `Distance.km()` class method — we just weren’t doing anything interesting yet.
 Let’s fix that: